SeyfullahSemen/VMGSDK/README.md

 **toevoegen van code fragmenten voor het invoegen van de gradle dependency**

-in the following section you will see how to integrate library and where to add code.
+in the following section you will see how to integrate the library and where to add the code.
 # 2.How to integrate the library into your app?

  Now we will explain how to use the library and how to implement the library code inside your app.
 Just follow the simple steps